Euro is the official currency of Ireland. Its currency symbol is €, EUR.

 WHY IRELAND IS GOOD FOR REMOTE WORKERS

-Recently, remote working in Ireland has become very popular.
-Even though there is no legislation for a right to remote working, an employer must decide the location where an employee must work.
-There is also no legislation regarding employers' obligation to pay any remote-working related costs.
+Recently, remote working in Ireland has become very popular, despite there being no legislation for a right to remote working and it being up to the employer to stipulate the employee’s work location.
+There is also no legislation regarding the employer’s obligation to pay any remote-working related costs.

-Even with the country tax burden being relatively low when compared to other EU Member States, the cost of living in Ireland can be high.
-Rent, utilities and transportation are among the higher cost categories when living in the country.
+Even with the country’s tax burden being relatively low compared to other EU Member States, the cost of living in Ireland can be high.
+Rent, utilities and transportation are among the higher cost categories.

-Income tax in Ireland is expected to be 20% or 40% depending on your income.
+Income tax in Ireland is expected to be 20% or 40% depending on income.